D.B. Cooper Mystery - YouTube Videos Recount Hijacking Details, Speculates on Identity

 The 50th anniversary of the D.B.
 Cooper mystery came and went in November of 2021.
 One of the great "whodunit" mysteries from the last century is from a plane highjacking in 1971.

 Presumed likeness to D.B.
-Cooper.
+Cooper. |

 If you asked me, the sketch of D.B.
 Cooper looks a lot like a man who used to be on the FBI's Top Ten Most Wanted list, a man known as Bradford Bishop.
 But besides likeness and similar ages, there's nothing else to go on, except that Bradford Bishop certainly had the nerve to commit a felony.

 Bradford Bishop.
-Still wanted by the FBI at the time of writing for five counts of first-degree murder.
+Still wanted by the FBI at the time of writing for five counts of first-degree murder. |

 A couple thoughts I've had on the D.B.
 Cooper case have to do with the point in space where Cooper jumped from the plane and the ransom money that was recovered.
 Regarding the jumping point, I wondered if it was hard to determine because the plane was relatively empty.
+I will elaborate on this.

-Cooper was on a flight from Seattle to Reno when he jumped out of the back of the plane.
-If you are flying from Seattle to Reno with a full load of passengers then you probably will get different flight times compared to flying with a plane-load of passengers.
-I wonder if the plane that Cooper highjacked, which had only him and four crew members, flew a lot faster than a plane that would otherwise have had full occupancy.
+I wonder if the plane that Cooper hijacked, which had only him and four crew members, flew a lot faster than a plane that would otherwise have had full occupancy.
 It only stands to reason that it would and I wondered if this made the point where he jumped harder to pinpoint since flight times along the same route might not have been trustworthy for measuring times.

-With 50 years now gone since that night when he highjacked the plane, perhaps this is a crime that will become more for the historian than someone interested in injustice.
+With 50 years now gone since that night when he highjacked the plane, perhaps this is a crime that will become more for the historian than someone interested in justice.
 If he survived the fall, he could easily be dead from old age now.

-There's a pretty good half-hour upload on Youtube that deals with this mystery embedded below.
+There's another pretty good half-hour upload on Youtube that deals with this mystery embedded below.
 I watched it tonight and felt like there wasn't much 'fluff' in the program.
 It comes from LEMMiNO and it was an informative and inquisitive recounting of the events surrounding the highjacking, complete with guesses as to who D.B.
 Cooper might have been.
 At the time of writing, the video had over 11 million views and nearly 500 "likes" attesting to decent quality.
 The video is embedded below and it is recommended viewing for anyone interested in this "true crime" event.

 Comments